Skip to content

 File size at same dimensionsOften largerOften smaller

 Conversion is lossy even at high quality.
-Do not convert the same PNG to JPEG repeatedly; pick one export pass from the source when possible.
+Do not convert the same file to JPEG repeatedly.
+For modern sites, see PNG to WebP on Windows .

 1. Open the PNG in Paint.

-2. Choose File → Save as → JPEG picture, pick quality if prompted.
+3. File → Save as → JPEG picture, save with a new name.

 winget install --id Gyan.FFmpeg -e